Apixmed/integration_documentation/README.md

-# Treatment checker integration guide (ver.
-0.1.0)
+# Treatment checker integration guide

 Here, you'll find step-by-step documentation and clear instructions for integrating your applications with Apixmed treatment checker.